Scootie/KuLogger/USECASES.md

 ## Published Examples

 The following are a few published examples, where we investigated core technologies regarding CPU or power consumption with the scientific process in mind using the CPU&BatteryLogging program.
+We are able to graph continuous power consumption over time in watts because we poll "remaining charge" in battery life.
+As we do everytime in a fixed interval, the difference is the amount of power consumped during that time period.
+Converting to watts is simply a matter of multiplying voltage, which we know by looking up the model from BatterySpecs or the battery label.

 CPU Usage